 Having been used by God to birth the ministry, Rev. Whitcomb felt led by God to hand it over to a larger and more experienced organization that could develop it further.
 In early 2011, after prayer and consultation with other leaders, he sensed God guiding him to release the ownership of AABS from AGM into an affiliation with Eastern Mennonite Missions (EMM), an evangelical mission society with headquarters near Lancaster, Pennsylvania, USA.
 JC Ebersole continued to serve as the Executive Director of AABS.

 In 2016 it seemed good to both JC Ebersole, the AABS Executive Director, and EMM for AABS to form a board of directors and register as a nonprofit entity in the USA.
 The Board was formed and in 2017 the ministry transitioned from the oversight of EMM to the authority of its AABS-US Board of Directors.
 Also in 2017 national directors were appointed in Liberia and Sierra Leone.
-In 2018 a West Africa Director was appointed to oversee the national directors in West Africa, expand AABS to all 16 countries in this region, and appoint national directors in those countries currently without one.
+In 2018 a West Africa Region Director was appointed to oversee the national directors in West Africa, expand AABS to all 16 countries in this region, and appoint national directors in those countries currently without one.
 In 2020 national directors were also appointed in Botswana and Kenya.

 As God leads, AABS anticipates expanding to all the countries of Africa, with a national director in each country who is assisted by a local support team and prayer team.
 May God be praised.

 A Transformed Africa by the Power of God’s Word.